spinnaker/spinnaker.github.io/setup/productionize/persistence/orca-sql.md

 Read more about profiles and service-settings [here](/reference/halyard/custom/).

+## MariaDB

+The default MySQL Connector for Aurora MySQL 5.7 should be fine, but you may also setup Orca to use the MariaDB JDBC driver over MySQL Connector.

+The MariaDB driver is Aurora clustering aware, which takes care of automatic master failover operations.
+Due to licensing issues, Orca cannot ship with the MariaDB driver.

+An example of wiring up MariaDB into Orca can be found here: [robzienert/orca-mariadb-extension](https://github.com/robzienert/orca-mariadb-extension).

+---

 ## Netflix's Amazon Aurora Example

 While vanilla MySQL provides more durability and performance over Redis, Netflix additionally uses Amazon Aurora MySQL 5.7.